The Mini Saint Bernard is also known as the Miniature Saint Bernard or the Nehi Saint Bernard.

 These are docile dogs, and they consider everyone a friend – and are likely to give someone the benefit of the doubt even if proven otherwise.

-The parent breed of the Mini St Bernard is famous for being one that comes to help lost travellers in some of the most frozen regions of the world.
+The parent breed of the Mini St Bernard is famous for being one that comes to help lost travelers in some of the most frozen regions of the world.

 This reputation as being a healing dog and a friend to all people means that the Mini St Bernard has inherited a golden heart.